Skip to main content

 Suggested Uses

-Grown on trellises, pergolas, fences, and arbors in contained garden settings where the scented spring flowers and unusual fruit are desired.
-Tolerates shade better than most flowering vines, making it useful on north-facing structures.
-Suitable for zones 4–9.
-Not recommended for planting near natural areas, forest edges, or riparian corridors due to its invasive potential in disturbed habitats.
-Fruit is edible when fully ripe but requires two genetically distinct plants for production.
+Planted on trellises, pergolas, fences, and arbors in contained garden settings where the scented spring flowers and edible fruit are wanted.
+Shade tolerance separates it from most other flowering vines, and the species performs on north-facing structures where Clematis, Wisteria, and Lonicera struggle.
+Combined with deciduous structural vines such as Parthenocissus tricuspidata on the same support for complementary seasonal interest in zones 4-9.
+Not suited to positions near natural areas, forest edges, or riparian corridors where seedling escape and naturalization are documented concerns, or to jurisdictions where the species is prohibited as invasive.
+Fruit is edible when fully ripe but a second genetically distinct plant is required for fruit production.

 How to Identify

-Identified by palmately compound leaves with exactly 5 elliptical, smooth-edged (not serrated) leaflets on slender petioles — the five-leaflet arrangement is distinctive among twining vines.
-Vanilla-scented flowers appear March through April: larger dark maroon-purple female flowers and smaller rose-purple male flowers occur on the same hanging raceme.
-Fruit are sausage-shaped grayish-purple pods 2–4 inches (5–10 cm) long, splitting open at maturity to reveal sweet white pulp.
-Stems twine without tendrils.
+Identified by palmately compound leaves with exactly 5 elliptical smooth-edged (not serrated) leaflets on slender petioles — the five-leaflet arrangement separates it from most other twining vines in cultivation.
+Vanilla-scented flowers in March and April combine larger dark maroon-purple female flowers and smaller rose-purple male flowers on the same hanging raceme.
+Fruit are sausage-shaped grayish-purple pods 2-4 inches (5-10 cm) long that split open at maturity to reveal sweet white pulp.
+Stems twine without tendrils, distinguishing the species from tendril-climbing vines such as Clematis or Passiflora.

 Appearance